lisongxu/CSCE156-Lab-DB-Basic/readme.md

 ## 4. Answer the lab questions on Canvas

-* You do not need to submit any code.
+* You do not need to submit any code for this lab.
 Instead please answer the lab questions on Canvas.